What happens to your mortgage if you want to move house?

 Although mortgages for those moving home are increasingly competitive, with variable rates starting at around 3% and fixed rates currently priced a little higher, lenders may add arrangement fees and other charges to the mortgage value by adding to the headline rate of interest payable.

-Credit assessment
+Credit and affordability assessment

 When it comes to porting, you’ll have to meet the lender’s criteria at that particular point in time.
 So, while your circumstances might not have changed, your lender’s criteria might now be stricter, which means you may no longer be eligible to move your mortgage.